JoanneAlexia/employee-web-app/README.md

 # Employee Fullstack Application

-This project is my submission for the tech test from DCS recruitment.
-The requirments for the tech test was to build a web application to create, list, modify and delete employees.
-The application should consist of a RESTful API and a React Typescript frontend.
+This is a full stack web application to create, list, modify and delete employees.
+The application consists of a RESTful API written with Java and created with Spring and a React Typescript frontend.
+The REST API will load employee data into a local mySQL database.
+The home page includes a page for viewing and deleting exisiting employees from the database.
+There are forms for creating and updating employees which include validation.
-I have choosen to create the REST API using a Spring backend.

 ## Setup